neil-oliver/Major-Studio-1/Qualitative-Design/working.md

 fix typing spacing - done

 ## things to work on 10-16-19
-tweak output in story
+tweak output in story - fixed
-unknown in medium
+unknown in medium - fixed
-Co. in artist name?
+Co. in artist name? - fixed
 network gif?
 fix timing!!! - fixed
 fix the length of the story (comment in the code) - fixed